danielxfeng/42cursus/blog/push_swap.md

 #### Approach

-1. Treat **shallow nodes** in stack A as **reachable nodes**.
+1. **Pruning**: Treat shallow nodes in stack A as **reachable nodes** to limit the depth of exploration and reduce computational complexity.
-2. Calculate the **move cost** for each reachable node and select the node with the **lowest cost** for the next operation.
+2. **Local BFS**: Calculate the **move cost** for each reachable node by exploring all possible operations.
+3. **Greedy Selection**: Select the node with the **lowest move cost** for the next operation.
-3. Once a node is moved to stack B, continue exploring other nodes until stack A is empty.
+4. **Iterative Exploration**: After moving a node to stack B, repeat the process for other reachable nodes until stack A is empty.
-4. Reverse stack B to complete the sorting process.
+5. **Final Step**: Reverse stack B to restore it to ascending order, completing the sorting process.

 #### Optimization